 Finding Calm and Stability with Mindfulness

 Mindfulness is a simple, practical skill which helps us with stress reduction, anxiety and low mood, and can help our relationships with ourselves and with others, even in the middle of a full, busy life.
-It also lowers blood pressure , helps with insomnia , and can help you to learn to cope with any long term health problem.
+It also lowers blood pressure , helps with insomnia , and can help you to learn to cope with any chronic health conditions, for example tinnitus.

 Mindfulness has been well-studied

 Since the 1980s mindfulness has been taught in widely available well-studied, completely secular 8-week courses.
 These 8-week programmes are known as Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT); more variations are being created all the time but the key practice in all of these programmes is one of intentionally paying attention in the moment – mindfulness.
 Watch here for a short video on some of the neuroscience of mindfulness.